ArctosDB/documentation-wiki/_how_to/manage-self-service-api.markdown

 ![Profile screenshot for self-service API key](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/refs/heads/gh-pages/images/uploads/self-service_screenshot.png)

 Clicking on the Get API Key button will generate a new key in a table with expiration date.

-## Edit this Documentation

-If something needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly
-<a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-To-Manage-Self-Service-API.markdown" target="_blank">here</a>.